awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_unauthorized.md

 **An API was invoked from a known malicious IP address\.**

 This finding informs you that an API operation \(for example, an attempt to launch an EC2 instance, create a new IAM user, modify your AWS privileges, and so on\) was invoked from a known malicious IP address\.
 This can indicate unauthorized access to your AWS resources\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

-## UnauthorizedAccess:IAMUser/UnusualASNCaller<a name="unauthorized6"></a>

-### Default severity: High<a name="unauthorized6_severity"></a>

-### Finding description<a name="unauthorized6_description"></a>

-**An API was invoked from an IP address of an unusual network\.**

-This finding informs you that certain activity was invoked from an IP address of an unusual network\.
-This network was never observed throughout the AWS usage history of the described user\.
-This activity can include a console login, an attempt to launch an EC2 instance, create a new IAM user, modify your AWS privileges, etc\.
-This can indicate unauthorized access to your AWS resources\.
-For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 ## UnauthorizedAccess:EC2/TorIPCaller<a name="unauthorized7"></a>